University certificate

 9.3.3.
 Diagnosis and Screening Protocol

 9.3.7.
-Newborn from a Mother with Gestational Diabetes
+Neonates Born to Mothers with Gestational Diabetes

 9.4.
 Obesity and Pregnancy